tractoai/tractorun/README.md

 ```

 ## bind-local-lib
-The path to a local Python library to bind it to the remote container and set the remote `PYTHONPATH` is useful for runs during development.
-In the production environment, prepare the environment in docker images.
+The path to a local Python library to bind it to the remote container and set the remote `PYTHONPATH`.
+Useful for development purposes.
+In the production environment, prepare the environment using docker images.

 Warning:
 * works only for pure-python libraries